tony-oliver/mdview/README.md

 tarballs) carried a `README.md` file, instead of the traditional plaintext `README` file.

-It frustrated me that there was no standard tool to render and display such markdown files (apart from editors, showing the rendered version side-by-side with the marked-down source text).
+It frustrated me that there was no standard tool to render and display such markdown files (apart from editors, clumsily showing the rendered version side-by-side with the marked-down source text).

 Finally, I got around to developing such a tool - this program, `mdview`.

-This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having previously used `gtkmm-3` on my last C++ GUI project.
+This was an ideal hobby project on which to learn the features and limitations of `gtkmm-4`, having previously used `gtkmm-3` on my last C++ GUI-based projects.
 It also gave me a good look at how `inotify` monitors and reports changes to files.

 ## Packaging